 This is different than most jobs where you do have scheduled meal and rest breaks.

 Many times when speaking with families, they have this list of duties that they would like their nanny to accomplish throughout the day.
 Often that includes things like picking up toys/activities, tidying up the kitchen or the high chair after meals.
-That includes putting away and cleaning up dishes that you’ve used for lunch prep for example.
+That includes putting away and cleaning up dishes that were used for lunch prep, for example.

-Many times parents ask me, “Oh, those are things that the nanny can do while the children are sleeping right?”
+Many parents ask whether those are things the nanny can do while the children are sleeping.

-I think that many parents forget to include meal and rest breaks into their thinking about the nanny’s day.
-Not by any ill intentions.
-It’s just something new to working with the nanny, It just might not cross their mind.
+Many parents forget to include meal and rest breaks in their thinking about the nanny’s day.
+It isn’t from any ill intentions.
+It’s just something new to working with a nanny, and it simply might not cross their mind.

 Consider approaching your nanny to establish the expectation around breaks.
 Maybe something like this, “Hey, it’s important to me that you are prepared to do your job well and that we help set you up for success, so we want to make sure you’re taking at least a 30-minute rest break while the children are napping or resting or having quiet time so that you can feel recharged and ready to tackle the afternoon.
 I know how exhausting it is to be home with kids all day long.”

-Make sure that they know that they can take and should take that time to take a breather or take a load off, maybe just mentally kind of unwind for a few minutes.
-They will appreciate that from you and it will go a long way to make sure that you have that great, smooth nanny family relationship that lends to just great long-term sustainability.
+Make sure they know that they can and should take that time to take a breather or take a load off, maybe just mentally unwind for a few minutes.
+They will appreciate it, and it will go a long way toward making sure you have that great, smooth nanny-family relationship that lends itself to great long-term sustainability.

 What might a rest or meal period look like for your nanny?